 - We were taught to express them confidently (that’s what dinner table conversation was for); and

 - We expected (and our experience confirmed) that, when we were speaking, other people would listen.

 This great home training gave me a verbal confidence that I wish everyone received as a child.

 It’s Not Too Late To Become an “Entitled” Public Speaker

 How do you achieve that attitude?

 - In the words of Amy Cuddy (who researches power postures), fake it ’till you become it.

 - At the same time, work on countering the voices in your head that are telling you things that just aren’t true.

-In particular, whenever you speak up in public — whether it’s in a meeting, on a conference call, or from a podium — understand that these three things are true:
+In particular, whenever you speak up in public — whether it’s in a meeting, on a conference call, or from a podium — understand these three things:

 1. You Have the Right to Speak!